Raúl Armando: Managerial career

 On 5 December 2009, Armando was appointed manager of Tiro Federal de Morteros, but left in June 2010 to return to Unión, again as Kudelka's assistant.
 He continued to follow Kudelka in the following years, being his assistant at Instituto, Huracán, Talleres de Córdoba, Universidad de Chile and Newell's Old Boys.

 In October 2021, Armando joined Claudio Spontón's staff at Platense.
 He returned to managerial duties on 25 April of the following year, being named in charge of Sportivo Belgrano.

 Armando left Sportivo Belgrano on 29 November 2022, and moved to Colombia on 5 December after being named Atlético Bucaramanga manager.
+He was sacked by the Colombian club on 1 April 2023.